-It is suggested that the length of the course not be much shorter than 1 km in length and no longer than 2.5 km in length.
+It is suggested that the length of the course (used by both classes) not be much shorter than 1 km in length and no longer than 2.5 km in length.
 Organizers should keep in mind that most of the course should be visible from several vantage points.